AdnanSiddiqui/theme-apex/README.md

 theme-apex
 ==========

-The official theme repo for Apex.
+The officiall theme repo for Apex.
 Fork this to use it as a boilerplate.

 ## Getting Started